Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

-where \(\gamma > 0\) is the step size.
-For convex functions with an \(L\)-Lipschitz continuous gradient \cite{boyd2004convex}, choosing \(\gamma \in (0, 1/L]\) yields an \(\mathcal{O}(1/T)\) convergence rate, and strong convexity gives linear convergence.
-Owing to its simplicity and efficiency, GD serves as the foundation for stochastic, accelerated, and proximal variants, as well as constrained and composite optimization.
+where $\gamma>0$ denotes the step size.
+For convex functions with an $L$-Lipschitz continuous gradient, choosing $\gamma\in(0,1/L]$ yields a sublinear convergence rate of $\mathcal{O}(1/T)$, while linear convergence can be achieved when $f$ is additionally $\mu$-strongly convex.

-PDG methods solve constrained problems by jointly updating primal and dual variables.
-Starting from the Lagrangian saddle-point formulation, PDG applies gradient descent to the primal variable and gradient ascent to the dual variable to enforce constraints~\cite{kovalev2022accelerated}.
-Its simplicity, parallel structure, and broad applicability make it a standard tool in convex optimization, game theory, and large-scale distributed learning~\cite{nesterov2009primal}.
-For the NNLS problem~\eqref{prob:FOM-NNLS-primal}, introducing a nonnegative multiplier \(\boldsymbol{\mu} \in \mathbb{R}^n\) gives the Lagrangian:
+Building upon GD, PDG solves constrained problems by jointly updating primal and dual variables.
+Specifically, gradient descent is applied to the primal variables, while gradient ascent is performed on the dual variables to enforce constraints and seek a saddle point of the Lagrangian \cite{kovalev2022accelerated}.
+Owing to their simplicity, scalability, and broad applicability, PDG methods are widely used in convex optimization, game theory, distributed learning, and differentiable programming \cite{nesterov2009primal}.

+\begin{example}[PDG for NNLS] Taking the NNLS problem~\eqref{prob:FOM-NNLS-primal} as an example, introducing a nonnegative dual variable \(\boldsymbol{\mu} \in \mathbb{R}^n\) gives the Lagrangian:

 The associated dual function is defined as:

 In the PDG method, the primal variable \(\mathbf{x}\) and dual variable \(\boldsymbol{\mu}\) are updated simultaneously by taking gradient steps on the Lagrangian~\eqref{eq:PDGM-NNLS-lagrangian}.
 The gradients are: